-Handle the battery with care as it contains sulphuric acid, which must not come into contact with eves or skin.
-If it does, wash the affected area with plenty of cold water.
+Handle the battery with care as it contains sulphuric acid, which must not come into contact with eyes or skin.
+If

 Ensure that naked flames, red hot objects and sparks do not come into contact with the battery as there is a risk of explosion.